Haar measure for non-Hausdorff locally compact groups

 \begin{theorem} Let $G$ be a locally compact Hausdorff topological group.
 Then there exists a left Haar measure on $G$. \end{theorem}

 \begin{theorem} Let $G$ be a locally compact Hausdorff topological group, and let $\mu$ and $\mu'$ be left Haar measures on $G$.
 Then there exists $a>0$ such that $\mu'=a\mu$. \end{theorem}

-\begin{remark} It is immediate to see that Theorem \ref{th:existence_H} is no longer true for a Hausdorff topological group that is not locally compact.
-For instance, it is known that the set of rational numbers $\Q$ does not have a Haar measure, since or it would be zero or any infinite compact set would have infinite measure. \end{remark}
+It is immediate to see that Theorem \ref{th:existence_H} is no longer true for a Hausdorff topological group that is not locally compact.
+For instance, any countably infinite Hausdorff topological group having infinite compact sets (e.g. the group of rational numbers $\Q$ with the topology inherited by the Euclidean topology on $\R$) does not have a Haar measure; see Example \ref{ex:gen.1}(1).

-\begin{remark} We use the terminology \emph{local finiteness} (on compact sets) in Definition \ref{def:regular_H} because, by the previous remark, we are interested in applying this definition only to locally compact Hausdorff groups (for which local compactness and finiteness on compact sets together imply local finiteness). \end{remark}
+\begin{remark} Since we are interested in applying Definition \ref{def:Radon_H} only to locally compact groups, we will use the terminology \emph{local finiteness} to refer to finiteness on compact sets. \end{remark}